daisy/word-save-as-daisy/docs/index.md

 title: Download SaveAsDAISY Word Addin
 layout: my-default
 ---
 SaveAsDAISY is available for Windows only.
-We provide an installer for Microsoft Office 64-bit edition and an installer that detects the installed version of Office.
-Choose the latter if you don't know whether your Office is the 32 or 64-bit edition.
+We provide an unified installer that detects standards installations of Microsoft Office.
+If office is not found by the installer (preinstalled or windows store versions of MS Office), it will requests which version of word you want the addin to be installed for.

 ## Latest version: 2.7 beta (released on January, 2022)